exercism/csharp/exercises/concept/weighing-machine/.docs/instructions.md

 # Instructions

-In this exercise you'll be modelling a weighing machine.
+In this exercise you'll be modelling a weighing machine with Kilograms as a Unit.

 You have 6 tasks each of which requires you to implement one or more properties:

 ## 1. Allow the weighing machine to have a precision

-It important to ensure that our weighing machine is precise.
+To cater to different demands, we allow each weighing machine to be customized with a precision (the number of digits after the decimal separator).
 Implement the `WeigingMachine` class to have a precision property set only from the constructor:

 ```csharp